sdmp/sdmp.github.io/core/cryptography/index.md

 ## AES encryption

 Where the phrase `session key` or `token key` is used, it is meant an [AES][w_aes] compatible key.
+Encryption must use the AES-CBC algorithm.

-The bit length of the session key must be at least 256 bits.
+The bit length of the session key must be 256 bits.

 ---